toolisticon/aptk/README.md

 This project offers an abstract base class which extends the AbstractProcessor class offered by the java framework.
 This class provides support for validating different kinds of Elements in a fluent way and offers you helper functions to do some filtering.

-Since the annotation processor later mostly will be bound in provided scope you should use the maven shade plugin to embed the annotation-processor-toolkit classes into your annotation processor artifact.
+Since your annotation processor later mostly will be bound as a provided dependency you should use the maven shade plugin to embed the annotation-processor-toolkit classes into your annotation processor artifact.
 So you need to do add the following to your annotation processors pom.xml:

      <dependencies>